4rg0n/songs-of-syx-mod-example/doc/howto/add_ui_element.md

 If you want your button to be present in all of them, you also have to inject them into all 3 of them.

 I would suggest you create a `ReflectionUtil` class with some `static` methods helping you with all this nasty reflection stuff.
 Of course, I prepared one just for you.
-This example will handle reading values from a private and therefor inaccessible member variable.
+This example will handle reading values from a private and therefore inaccessible member variable.

 ```java
 @NoArgsConstructor(access = AccessLevel.PRIVATE)